-When meetings need to be face-to-face, costs can further be reduced with an increased choice of hotel options, including more bespoke hotels and B&B options that both appeal to the traveler but are also cheaper than corporate hotels.
+When meetings need to be face-to-face, costs can further be reduced with an increased choice of hotel options, including more bespoke hotels and B&B options that both appeal to the traveller but are also cheaper than corporate hotels.

-It’s only by working with these internal stakeholders and understanding the strategic priorities that you can uncover where to prioritize travel spend.
+It’s only by working with these internal stakeholders and understanding the strategic priorities that you can uncover where to prioritise travel spend.
 The same thinking applies when looking to consolidate business trips.
 While there’ll be occasions where it makes sense to combine or extend business trips to save on costs, it won’t always make business sense.
-For instance, arranging to meet more than one client when traveling could save the cost of an extra flight or night in a hotel.
+For instance, arranging to meet more than one client when travelling could save the cost of an extra flight or night in a hotel.

-However, if there are unexpected delays, which means the second meeting is cancelled, or travelers are too tired to perform well in the meeting, the cost saving isn’t necessarily the right decision.
+However, if there are unexpected delays, which means the second meeting is cancelled, or travellers are too tired to perform well in the meeting, the cost saving isn’t necessarily the right decision.
 Again, speaking with local teams will help you identify where trip consolidation makes sense and where it will cost more than it’ll save.

 How to manage hidden business costs